 What is Hyperautomation?

-Hyperautomation corresponds to advanced technologies to automate processes and tasks that humans have traditionally performed.
-Automating these tasks can help organizations improve efficiency, speed up processes, and free up employees to focus on more strategic technology trends.
+Hyperautomation corresponds to advanced technologies to automate business processes and tasks that humans have traditionally performed.
+Automating these business processes can help organizations improve efficiency, speed up processes, and free up employees to focus on more strategic technology trends.

 It is sometimes referred to as “Robotic Process Automation (RPA) on steroids“ because it takes RPA to the next level by using AI and machine learning to automate more complex tasks.
 For example,